bennycheung/PyFireSQL/README.md

 # PyFireSQL
 PyFireSQL is a SQL-like programming interface to query [Cloud Firestore](https://firebase.google.com/products/firestore) collections using Python.

 There is no formal query language to Cloud Firestore - NoSQL collection/document structure.
-For many instances, we need to use the cranky Firestore UI to navigate, scrolling and filtering through the endless records.
+For many instances, we need to use the cranky Firestore UI to navigate, scroll and filter through the endless records.
 With the UI, we have no way to extract the found documents.
 Even though we attempted to extract and update by writing a unique program for the specific task, we felt many scripts are almost the same that something must be done to limit the endless program writing.
-What if we can use SQL-like statements to perform the data extraction, which are both formal and reusable? - This idea will be the motivation of the FireSQL language!
+What if we can use SQL-like statements to perform the data extraction, which is both formal and reusable? - This idea will be the motivation for the FireSQL language!

+> Read the companion article [FireSQL in Python](https://bennycheung.github.io/firesql-in-python) for more details.

 ## How to install
 To install from PyPi,